Skip to contents

 )

-Hold on there, speed racer! 🛑 While this approach works, it’s not very efficient, and your computer won’t thank you for it.
-Here’s why: those three separate calls to have_motif() all perform time-consuming validations and conversions on the same set of glycan structures.
-It’s like washing the same dishes three times instead of doing them all at once! 🍽️ Plus, there’s a lot of repetitive typing.
-You have to type have_motif and glycan_structure three times — talk about finger fatigue! 😴
+While this approach works, it’s not very efficient.
+Those three separate calls to have_motif() all perform time-consuming validations and conversions on the same set of glycan structures.
+Plus, there’s a lot of repetitive typing.
+You have to type have_motif and glycan_structure three times.

-The smart approach: Use the add_motifs_lgl() or add_motifs_int() functions instead! ⚡ They might look like simple syntactic sugar, but they’re actually optimized powerhouses designed specifically for this exact scenario:
+The preferred approach: Use the add_motifs_lgl() or add_motifs_int() functions instead.
+They might look like simple syntactic sugar, but they are optimized for this scenario:

 exp2 <- exp |>